Counting Nodes in Smolyak Grids: Introduction

 This last expression implies in which nodes an unknown function $u:[-1,1]^d\to\R$ needs to be evaluated, if $Q^d_{\mu}(u)$ is computed: We attach to the sequence $U_1,U_2,\ldots$ of univariate quadrature or interpolation rules the sequence $\mathcal S = S_1, S_2, \ldots $ of sets $S_i\subset[-1,1]$ of evaluation nodes such that $f(i) = |S_i|$ is a non-decreasing function $f:\N_{\geqslant 1}\to \N_{\geqslant 1}$, called \emph{growth function} of $\mathcal S$.
 The Smolyak grid in $d$ dimensions with \emph{level} $\mu$ is then given by

 If the sequence $\mathcal S$ is \emph{nested}, i.e.\ if $ S_k\subset S_{k+1}$ for all $k\in \mathbb N_{\geqslant 1}$, then

 Since the Smolyak rule has been introduced to overcome the curse of dimensionality, there is great interest in determining its computational cost i.e.\ to count the number of nodes in such a grid for a given sequence $\mathcal S$, a given dimension $d$ and a level $\mu$.
-This number will be denoted by $\mathrm N(d,\mu,f)$, where $f$ is the growth function of the sequence $\mathcal S$.
+This number will be denoted by $\mathrm N_d(\mu)$, where the growth function $f$ of the sequence $\mathcal S$ will be clear from the context.
 For our purposes, we consider isotropic grids but we remark that our counting argument at no point needs spatial isotropy but only that the sets used in each dimension share the same growth function.

 For practical implementation, it might be of interest to count the number of nodes needed during the generating process of such grids, before duplicates are deleted, i.e.\ there might be interest in finding a simpler formula for